Greenfield Community School, Green Community, Dubai Investments Park – THE REVIEW

 As above, Greenfield Community School transparency does have a number of outstanding features, including exceptional communications in general and newsletter provision from the Principal in particular.

-The school does, however, publish more information about its Diploma students.
-Score average in 2018 is 30.8 points (30 points in 2017, 31 points in 2016) and the pass rate is 80%.
+Score average in 2018 for the International Baccalaureate Diploma is 30.8 points (30 points in 2017, 31 points in 2016) and the pass rate is 80%.
 Top scoring students achieved 40 Points, this telling of a school that meets the needs of young men and women across the ability spectrum.
 Taken as a whole, Diploma performance is outstanding for a highly inclusive school.

 |Grade||Term 1 Fees AED||Term 2 Fees AED||Term 3 Fees AED||Annual Fees|